nagyist/OLMoE.swift/OLMoE.swift/README.md

 1. Rename `BuildConfig/release.example.xcconfig` to `release.xcconfig`.

-2. Go to one password, search for OLMoE Lambda Key, copy and paste key in the newly renamed file
+2. Go to One Password, in the bault "Allen Institue" search for "AWS Gateway API Key", copy and paste key in the newly renamed file

 ```plaintext
 API_KEY=your_api_key_here